 Named after the North Star, an historical symbol of freedom, Polaris works to reshape the systems that make sex and labor trafficking possible and profitable in North America.
 For more than a decade, Polaris has assisted thousands of victims and survivors through the U.S. National Human Trafficking Hotline and built the largest known U.S. data set on the crime.
 They work both to respond on behalf of survivors to situations of exploitation, and also work on the systems and structures that allow people who are vulnerable to be exploited in the first place.

-In this conversation, Kelly and Robert discuss how a scientific perspective on human behavioral can help us break through this seemingly intractable.
+In this conversation, Kelly and Robert discuss how a scientific perspective on human behavior can help us break through this seemingly intractable problem.

 KEY TAKEAWAYS ON…

 HOW BEHAVIORAL SCIENCE CAN INFORM OUR UNDERSTANDING OF HUMAN TRAFFICKING

 Robert Beiser: Fundamentally, when most folks think about the issue of human trafficking, for many people, their first thought is around international smuggling of people for the purpose of compelled work, or compelled prostitution.
 That might be because a victim is threatened, that might be physical violence, where a person has been physically harmed over and over again, to get them to perform work or be in prostitution, or commercial sex.
 Or, it might be that the person is tricked, and then they're trapped in a situation where they might be in a country that they don't know, where they don't know the language, or they just don't have a way to navigate out of the situation.
 In the trafficking, legal space, we call those force, fraud and coercion.
 For most folks, they think about it internationally, and as happening more in developing countries, but maybe not as much in developed or industrialized countries.